WSP Global: Origins of WSP

-Williams Sale Partnership was established in 1969 in England by Chris Cole, Geoffrey Williams, John Sale, and Geoffrey Middleton.
+Williams Sale Partnership was established in 1969 in England by Geoffrey Williams and John Sale.
 In 1976, it was a founding member of the Building Services Research and Information Association (BSRIA).
 It was first listed on the London Stock Exchange in 1987.

 In the 1990s, the company expanded both domestically and internationally, forming WSP Asia in 1995, incorporating Graham Group and T P O'Sullivan and Partners in 1997, acquiring US practices Cantor Seinuk and Flack + Kurtz in 2000, as well as buying Jacobson & Widmark (J&W) in Sweden in 2001 (J&W was founded in 1938), LT Consultants Oyj and EMP Projects Oyj in Finland in 2003 and PHB Group in the UAE in 2005.

 Genivar

 After acquiring three firms and expanding geographically in 1993, the name of the Canadian firm GBGM was changed to Genivar Inc.

 In August 2011, Genivar Inc. and Montreal-based architectural firm ARCOP announced an alliance.